 Recently, I caught up with Professor Don Sull, Senior Lecturer at MIT Sloan School of Management, to discuss strategy and execution best practices.
 This is the second and final post based on our Q&A.

-From our discussion, Professor Sull and I came up with six questions executives should be asking themselves and their teams when developing their 2017 strategy.
+From our discussion, Professor Sull and I came up with six strategic planning questions executives should be asking themselves and their teams when developing their 2017 strategy.

 1. Does my strategy have 3-5 top priorities?